ElNgatia/ElNgatia/README.md

 * ✉️  You can contact me at [ngatiaelvisw@gmail.com](mailto:ngatiaelvisw@gmail.com)
 * 🛠  I'm building in Flutter
-* 💡  Currently learning Go.
+* 💡  Currently learning Go and Kotlin.